-During fiscal 2019, the Company expanded into Milwaukee, Wisconsin.
-During fiscal 2020, the Company expanded into the markets of Boise, Idaho; Des Moines, Iowa; Phoenix, Arizona; and Salt Lake City, Utah.
+In fiscal 2021, the Company expanded the branch network with the opening of branches in Columbia, South Carolina; Las Vegas, Nevada; Milwaukee, Wisconsin; and Salt Lake City, Utah.
+During fiscal 2020, the Company expanded into the markets of Boise, Idaho and Phoenix, Arizona.
 The Company also continues to look for other expansion opportunities.
 Although the Company cannot assert how many new markets it will enter (if any) in the foreseeable future, it does remain focused on growing the branch network where conditions are favorable.